Bringing Up Baby Organically

-It's called "baby organics," and it's a growing movement among parents of newborns to go green -- and we're not just talking
+It's called "baby organics," and it's a growing movement among parents of newborns who want to go green -- and we're not just talking vegetables!

-foods, but also everything from baby clothes and diapers to bedding, nursery furniture, carpeting, and more organic.
+The idea is to not only fill your baby's tummy with organic foods, but also to make everything from baby clothes and diapers to bedding, nursery furniture, carpeting, and more organic.

 And many parents are embracing the movement with gusto.